Isayso/VideoLinkSafe/README.md

 # Video Link Safe
+new release 0.5.3 with fix for YouTube changes

 last release 0.5.2 lots of changes, some new features

 Save and organize your Video links, local or YouTube in a SQL database.
 Im-/Export of Kodi playlist files